-Sidetrack G: How to program Timer A Programming timer A is done setting CTRA and FRQA, e.g.:

-MOVI FRQA, #56 '56\80/512 = about 8,75 MHz MOVI CTRA, #%00001\101 'internal, PLL = \16/4 = \4 = 35 MHz

-Need an explanation?
-All right: We use the internal timer mode, so the timer signal (bit 31 of PHSA) is NOT output to any I/O pin but rather connected to shift bits out of the PIXELS register.
+Sidetrack G: How to program Timer A Programming timer A is done setting CTRA and FRQA, e.g.: '5680/512 = about 8,75 MHz MOVI FROA. #56 MOVI CTRA, #%00001_101 'internal, PLL = 16/4 = 4 = 35 MHzNeed an explanation?
+All right: We use the [b]internal[/b] timer mode, so the timer signal (bit 31 of PHSA) is NOT output to any I/O pin but rather connected to shift bits out of the PIXELS register.
 This frequency is determined by the value of FRQA, which is added each system clock tick onto PHSA.
 Logically this derived clock is always a fraction of the system clock, but this derived clock is used to control a PLL circuit multiplying the clock by 16!
 In addition to this boost, the PLL will compensate for any jitter if the fraction programmed for the timer is an "odd" number.
-PLLs work only within certain ranges: the datasheet says: 4 to 8 MHz (which means the clock at PLL output is 64 to 128 MHz).
+PLLS work only within certain ranges: the datasheet says: 4 to 8 MHz (which means the clock at PLL output is 64 to 128 MHz).
 However we will generally not use THAT clock, but a derived clock by dividing this frequency by 2 (32 - 64 MHz), 4, 8, 16, 32, 64, or 128 (500-1000 kHz).

-To program a timer (i.e. the FRQA register) we often use the MOVI instruction, when the value can be 'so la la' (1% off).
+To program a timer (i.e. the FRQA register) we often use the MOVI instruction, when the value can be "so Ia Ia" (1% off).
 Note that we have to calibrate the crystal and consider temperature anyway when we want to do much better!
-A ONE in bit 23 results in an Timer overflow after 512 steps = 80 MHz/512 = 156 kHz.
+A ONE in bit 23 results in an Timer overflow after 512 steps = 80MHz/512 = 156 kHz.
 This is not good for the PLL (at least according to the datasheet - in practice it will do fine); 25 is the minimum value.
 The given value in ex10 (=56) will yield 8,75 MHz before we enter the PLL.
 The next Diagram 3 will show these relations (timer and video logic) in a simple sketch; please ignore the 4 boxes in the lower right corner; they are needed in the next chapter only.
+Timer-A PIXELS (4-color mode) PIXELS (2-color mode)

 I have to apologize that there had been no complete examples up to now.
-The reason is that they would have made no sense.
+The reason is, they would have made no sense.
 If you want to just copy code to see something happen you can as well use one of the many video drivers.
 But now you should have developed enough understanding of what is going on!